 Calling all volunteers

 MCLO will host its international luncheon 11 a.m. to 1 p.m.
-Monday, Sept.
-27, in the Dugan-Gorges Conference Center.
+Friday, Nov.
+11, in the Tarcisia Roths Alumni Center in Dugan.
 Admission is $5 per person; those who volunteer to bring a dish to the luncheon receive free admission.

 The MCLO event boasts a vast arrangement of food, each dish bearing a particular geographical origin and cultural significance.
-But in order to ensure a successful event, the student club depends heavily on the helpful participation of volunteers.
+Guests are encouraged to sign up to bring a dish to contribute to the overall experience.

 “We’re trying to encourage more students and faculty to participate since it is crucial that the food comes from everywhere,” Angela Tran, MCLO public relations officer said.